Kassa-Hun/ITec3092/README.md

 # ITec3092

+## Follow the following steps to setup the webserver and access your PHP pages

 1. Download WAMP server from https://www.wampserver.com/en/ or XAMPP server from https://www.apachefriends.org/download.html
 2. Install Wamp or XAMPP server on your machine.
 3. If you install Wamp server, download a code in this repository and save/extract it inside www direcotory.